Curliss History, Family Crest & Coats of Arms

 Early History of the Curliss family

-Another 207 words (15 lines of text) covering the years 1200, 1260, 1379, 1570, 1700, 1722, 1769, 1610 and 1689 are included under the topic Early Curliss History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Curliss research.
+Another 104 words (7 lines of text) covering the years 1200, 1260, 1379, 1570, 1700, 1722, 1769, 1610, 1689, 1619, 1665, 1670 and 1651 are included under the topic Early Curliss History in all our PDF Extended History products and printed products wherever possible.

 Curliss Spelling Variations

-hundred years, the English language lacked any comprehensive system of spelling rules.
+Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Curliss include Carlesse, Carelesse, Careless, Carless, Karelees, Kareles, Careles, Corless, Curless, Korelees and many more.

 Early Notables of the Curliss family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Curliss Notables in all our PDF Extended History products and printed products wherever possible.
+Another 204 words (15 lines of text) are included under the topic Early Curliss Notables in all our PDF Extended History products and printed products wherever possible.